yxj0312/docs/Interview/Prepared Interview Question.md

   dependency injection is a technique in which an object receives other objects that it depends on.

-  set Injection instead of hard-cording
+#### Three types

+- Constructor injection

+- setter injection

+- interface injection

-  Inversion of Control
+### Inversion of Control

-  Container
+- Container

+### Example in Laravel

+Service container in Laravel

 #### Why is used